 Existing Proposed Explanation (b) votes or attempts to vote more than once in an election; (c) applies under this Act to be registered in the name of some other person, whether the name belongs to a person living or dead or is fictitious; (d) applies for a ballot paper in the name of some other person, whether the name belongs to a person living or dead or is fictitious; (e) induces or procures another person to vote at an election knowing that the other person is not entitled to vote at the election; or (f) knowingly makes a false statement when attempting to register to vote. (b) votes or attempts to vote more than once in an election; (c) applies for a ballot paper in the name of some other person, whether the name belongs to a person living or dead or is fictitious; or (d) induces or procures another person to vote at an election knowing that the other person is not entitled to vote at the election.
-Offense veleting to vetes Offense relating to yeter No shows Offence relating to votes 125(2) A person is guilty of an offence if he or she contravenes or fails to comply with the provisions of this Act and that causes Offence relating to votes 118 A person is guilty of an offence if he or she contravenes or fails to comply with the provisions of this Act and as a result causes: No change.
+200 0" 1" Offence relating to votes 125(2) A person is guilty of an offence if he or she contravenes or fails to comply with the provisions of this Act and that causes (a) a vote to be received which should not have been cast; or (b) a vote properly cast not to be received.
+Offence relating to votes 118 A person is guilty of an offence if the person contravenes or fails to comply with the provisions of this Act and as a result causes: (a) a vote to be received which should not have been cast; or (b) a vote properly cast not to be received.
+No change.